Karl is a longtime freelancer who's passionate about music, art, and writing.

-Karl Vincent’s Ocean Radio album combines a wide variety of different moods and feelings with a synth-driven sensibility that is rooted in the sounds of the 1980’s but expands on them and uses the sonic canvas to paint rich imagery and draw the listener into the world it creates.
+Karl Vincent’s Ocean Radio album combines a wide variety of different moods and feelings with a synth-driven sensibility that is rooted in the sounds of the 1980s, but it expands on them and uses the sonic canvas to paint rich imagery and draw the listener into the world it creates.

 One of the outstanding features of Ocean Radio is Karl Vincent’s guitar work.
 His electric guitar skills allow him to shred and dance intricately on the strings and add a charging, leaping energy to the music.
 I also was impressed by his use of slap bass to add a funky flow to the tracks on which he uses it.